-DigixDAO is the decentralized autonomous organization responsible for governing the Digix project, a network for tokenizing physical assets like gold, through managing funds allocation decisions.
-DigixGlobal, the legal company initially leading the project, released two tokens, the Digix gold token (DGX), which represents ownership of one gram of secured gold, and the Digix DAO token (DGD), which confers holders voting rights.
-DigixGlobal intends to transfer project governance to DGD holders, who will manage the project’s direction by voting on milestone-based proposals for how Digix’s treasury funds will be allocated—these funds include some 466,648 ETH raised by token sale.
-Empowering end users by actively involving token holders in shaping the asset tokenisation business’s direction is Digix’s main goal for the DAO.
-Asset backed tokens, in turn, are intended to serve as a stabler, more auditable form of payment on the Ethereum network, whose backing physical collateral is retrievable.
-Anthony Eufemio, Digix’s CTO, was the first person to send a transaction on the mainnet and Digix was the first DAO crowdfunded on the Ethereum Network.
+DigixDAO was the decentralized autonomous organization responsible for governing the Digix project, a network for tokenizing physical assets like gold, through managing funds allocation decisions.
+DigixGlobal, the legal company initially leading the project, released two tokens, the Digix gold token (DGX), which represents ownership of one gram of secured gold, and the Digix DAO token (DGD), which confered holders voting rights.
+DigixGlobal transfered project governance to DGD holders, who managed the project’s direction by voting on milestone-based proposals for how Digix’s treasury funds were allocated—these funds included some 466,648 ETH raised by token sale.
+Digix’s main goal for the DAO was to empower end users by actively involving token holders in shaping the asset tokenisation business’s direction Anthony Eufemio, Digix’s CTO, was the first person to send a transaction on the mainnet, and Digix was the first DAO crowdfunded on the Ethereum Network.

 Digix’s asset back tokens are supported by a proprietary Proof-of-Provenance protocol (PoP) that accurately tracks changes in ownership of the project’s stored gold.
 Details of an asset’s provenance are stored on integrated interplanetary file storage (IPFS) technology, and the network’s smart contracts are built on Ethereum.
 When an asset, like gold or platinum, enters Digix’s custody, a proof-of-provenance “card” is issued on the blockchain containing provenance evidence— vendor, custodian and auditor chain-of-custody signatures, purchase receipts, audit documentation, the bar’s serial number, depository receipts, the timestamp of card creation, etc. A “minter” smart contract can then be deployed to produce DGX tokens that are exchangeable over the Ethereum platform, yet which can also be sent to a “recaster” smart contract that removes the tokens from circulation and provides the user with a PoP card used to redeem stored gold.

 Digix charges DGX holders a 0.60% demurrage fee for storing and securing the gold that backs the token, as well as a 0.13% fee on transactions.
-Holders of DGD who actively participate in project governance are compensated with a portion of these fees.
-DigixDAO’s governance model has four roles:
+While the DAO was active, holders of DGD who actively participated in project governance were compensated with a portion of these fees.
+DigixDAO’s governance model had four roles:

 - Participants.
 Are token holders who lock a minimum amount of DGD to participate in governance that quarter.
 Participants can comment on funds allocation proposals and their iterations, vote to initially fund a proposal, and vote to continue funding a proposal after a milestone deadline.
 Participants who complete KYC process can initiate proposals, which progress to a voting stage only after moderator approval.
 Participants taking an active role in governance earn non-transferable ‘quarter’ and ‘reputation’ points, which are used to determine the participant’s compensation and eligibility for moderator status.